-Amazon does a reasonably good job at helping you get started with an Alexa speaker, but there are some features here and there that can be tricky to find/enable if you don't know where to look.
+Amazon does a reasonably good job at helping you get started with an Alexa speaker during the setup process, but there are some features here and there that can be tricky to find/enable if you don't know where to look.
 Thankfully, we've got you covered.

 Most major smart home devices work with Alexa just fine, allowing you to control light bulbs or turn on the heat by only using your voice.
 There are a lot out there, so be sure to check out our roundups of the best Alexa devices to help you pick the right products for your smart home.